-The downloadable PDF pattern includes complete instructions for taping the printable pattern pieces together and finishing your lion with paper mache.
+The downloadable Lion Mask pattern includes complete instructions for taping the cardboard pattern pieces together and finishing your lion with paper mache.

 Be sure to download your pattern directly to your computer or device, so you can access it again later.

 - Print your downloaded pattern on copy paper or full-sheet labels.